Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 For our Restricted Access Sequence Processing ReCOGS program, we used the RASP interpreter of \citep{Weiss2021} to run our program.
 For RASP model design and details see Appendix \ref{rasp-word-level-model-design}.
 We use word-level tokens for all RASP model results in this paper.\footnote{\begin{footnotesize}We believe any solution at the word-level can be converted to a character-level token solution and that is not the focus of our investigation here (see Appendix \ref{rasp_character_level_model_notes} for proof of concept details on a character level solution not used here).\end{footnotesize}} Consistent with \citep{Zhou2024} we use \citep{Weiss2021}'s RASP originally used for modeling Transformer encoders to model an encoder-decoder in a causal way by feeding the autoregressive output back into the program.
-We only have aggregations with non-causal masks when that aggregation (or without loss of generality just before the aggregation product is used to avoid multiplying everywhere) is masked by an input mask restricting it to the sequence corresponding to the input.\footnote{\begin{footnotesize}An example the author has prepared of this is available at \href{https://github.com/willy-b/learning-rasp/blob/2be461ba83b7393fda4dc5a96ae600ac98478771/recogs\_examples\_in\_rasp.py}{https://github.com/willy-b/learning-rasp/blob/ 2be461ba83b7393fda4dc5a96ae600ac98478771/ recogs\_examples\_in\_rasp.py} .\end{footnotesize}}
+We only have aggregations with non-causal masks when that aggregation (or without loss of generality just before the aggregation product is used to avoid multiplying everywhere) is masked by an input mask restricting it to the sequence corresponding to the input.